SNodeC/snode.c/README.md

 Success: Echo server listening on 0.0.0.0:8080
 ```

-the stored port number `8080` is used instead of the port number `8001` used directly in the code.
+the in the configuration file stored port number `8080` is used instead of the port number `8001` used directly in the code.

 All existing configuration options specified directly in the application code can be overridden on the command line and/or the configuration file in that way.